COVID-19: Maintaining the supply of flour

 UK Flour Millers worked with government and colleagues in the supply chain in the production of best practice guides on the logistics of grain handling; the use of face masks in the (food) workplace.

 Provision of daily situation reports from members and regular updates from UK Flour Millers helped to ensure that the industry was in a position both to highlight and respond to developments in good time.

 As it became clear that capacity to pack small bags was limiting supplies to retailers, we took the step of creating a map of wholesalers and other outlets also able to supply flour, albeit in larger bags and non-standard packaging, in order to help meet the peak of consumer demand in April and May.

-Although the peak of the crisis seems now to have passed, issues continue to arise with potential to affect supply continuity (for example in relation to quarantine and test and trace) The Association and its members will continue to respond in order to maintain supplies of flour to a full range of customers throughout Great Britain and Ireland.
+Although the peak of the crisis seems now to have passed, issues continue to arise with potential to affect supply continuity and a further Covid wave cannot be ruled out.
+The Association and its members will continue to respond in order to maintain supplies of flour to a full range of customers throughout Great Britain and Ireland.